oracle-livelabs/multicloud/wls-for-oci-autoscaling/show-autoscale/show-autoscale.md

 9. Click **Backends** under **Resources**, now you will see, one more compute instance has added to your cluster.
    ![new backend](images/new-backend.png)

+      > You may need to wait, until the scaleout job completed successfully.

 10. To see the new compute instance, Click **Hamburger menu** -> **Compute** -> **Instances**.
    ![compute menu](images/compute-menu.png)